KatekovAnton/MACS-docs/Guides/Scripting.md

 1. Using no deploy logic for all players (all players set to `deployPredefined`) and setting all clans but still setting the Complex Construction flag in settings:
    - Game will ignore the Complex Construction flag
+2. Mixing predefined deploy with real deploy is, in general, not supported and not handled.
+   - Predefined menas skipping the deploy, while all other options requires user input.
+Just difficult to handle and test all the combinations.
+Raise an issue if its needed

 ## Run